filecoin-project/devgrants/open-grant-proposals/open-proposal-nevermined-integration.md

 ## Total Budget Requested

-The total budget requested across all milestones is the equivalent to XXX USD in FIL token.
-These funds are expected to be used for paying the development effort required for this implementation, and the further maintenance of this feature during the next months.
+The total budget requested across all milestones is the equivalent to 30.000 USD or the equivalent in FIL token.
+These funds are expected to be used for paying the development effort and operations required for this implementation, testing, and the further maintenance of this feature during the next months.

 ## Maintenance and Upgrade Plans